 How we seek to achieve change: support Vietnam

-As one of the largest Business Associations in Vietnam, recognised by Vietnamese, European and other authorities as a powerful and effective lobbying and advocacy advisor for the business community in the country, we take very seriously our role as a prime mediator between the business community and the local, national, European and regional governments and authorities.
+EuroCham is one of the largest Business Associations in Vietnam.
+We are recognised by Vietnamese, European and other authorities as a powerful and effective lobbying and advocacy advisor for the business community in the country.
+As such, we take very seriously our role as a prime mediator between the business community and the local, national, European and regional governments and authorities.

-EuroCham is actively engaging with local, national, regional and global stakeholders on different levels and through a variety of forums.
-Please find below an indicative overview of the different ways in which EuroCham seeks to support Vietnam in becoming a more competitive market place:
+EuroCham actively engages with local, national, regional and global stakeholders on different levels and through a variety of forums.
+Please find below an indicative overview of the different ways in which EuroCham seeks to support Vietnam to become a more competitive marketplace:

 - Often, it is our members who alert us to specific issues inhibiting their trade and investment operations, often through our Sector Committee meetings and activities.
 Once we have collected the views of our members and formed a consensus on possible remedies, we then set about working with the relevant authorities, alerting them to the issue(s) and suggesting possible and plausible solutions.

-- Compiled from position papers drafted by the chairs of our Sector Committees, we annually publish the Whitebook which identifies issues inhibiting businesses in Vietnam, between Vietnam and the EU and other relevant areas such as WTO commitments and compliance.
+- Compiled from position papers drafted by the Chairs of our Sector Committees, every year we publish the Whitebook which identifies issues inhibiting businesses in Vietnam, between Vietnam and the EU and other relevant areas such as WTO commitments and compliance.
 The Whitebook offers holistic and realistic recommendations to the relevant local, national, regional and European authorities.
-Each chapter provides a concise overview of the particular issues affecting business as well as key recommendations for each chapter, to help the Government prioritize their efforts.
+Each chapter provides a concise overview of the particular issues affecting business as well as key recommendations for each chapter, to help the Government prioritise their efforts.

 - High-level Governmental round-tables, private dialogues and events with the Vietnamese Government.
-We work hand-in-hand with the VCCI on a number of issues of national and regional importance including the organisation of this year’s ASEAN-EU Business Summit, which took place in Hanoi.
+We work hand-in-hand with the VCCI on a number of issues of national and regional importance.

-- We support the EU Delegation to Vietnam by providing market specific regulatory and practical information on Vietnam so as to ensure a strong, implementable EU-Vietnam FTA.
-This also includes informing visiting high-ranking officials from the European Commission, the private sector and others of the current Vietnamese business situation and the challenges we face.
+- We support the EU Delegation to Vietnam by providing market-specific regulatory and practical information on Vietnam.
+This also includes informing visiting high-ranking officials from the European Commission, the private sector and others about the current Vietnamese business situation and the challenges we face.

-- We regularly present the most important issues at the bi-annual Vietnam Business Forum (VBF) to reach a wider audience, including key decision makers from local, national, foreign and regional authorities, heads of diplomatic missions, leading figures in local and foreign business and fellow business associations.
-In return, we are often consulted by national and foreign authorities for input on proposed trade and investment policy.
+- We regularly present important issues at the bi-annual Vietnam Business Forum (VBF) to reach a wider audience, including key decision-makers from local, national, foreign and regional authorities, heads of diplomatic missions, leading figures in local and foreign business and fellow business associations.
+In return, we are often consulted by national and foreign authorities to advise on proposed trade and investment policy.